sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ### Notes

-_The current build on windows is assumed to be a 64 bit build done with Visual Studio 2019 (Community edition is fine)._
+_The current build on Windows is assumed to be a 64 bit build done with Visual Studio 2019 (Community edition is fine)._

 _If you're attempting to build 32 bit binaries, there are equivalent